 The second pillar to w well taught AST1 course.
-We will use the Canadian Avalanche Center's essentialSlope Evaluation Card as a systematic way of assessing the safety of a slope.
+We will use Avalanche Canada's essentialSlope Evaluation Card as a systematic way of assessing the safety of a slope.
 All the fundamental tools in your tool box will be combined at this stage to provide you with an amazing method of slope evaluation.
 It is from here on that you will start to develop a mountain brian that thinks like an avalanche.
 Many students have an "a-ha!" moment when they see that understanding the interaction between snow and terrain shape is the key to avalanche safety.

 Good Travel Habits

 How should you move through the mountains?
 What are the basic skills, and what skills are required to move through avalanche terrain, particularly as a coordinated group.
 How do you use terrain to minimise exposure to avalanche hazard?
 We finish this session with a number of exercises planning routes using local terrain photographs.
 Everyone usually loves the lesson.